Avdeevkonst/template_fastapi/READ_ME.md

 Third step is open "src/main" and make changes app and main_router

-Fourth step is copy .env-example and make extras info if need and try to start project after that
+Fourth step is copy .env-example and make extras info if need

+Fifth step is "pre-commit install" in console